Abaí

 Abaí (Guarani: Ava'i /gn/) is a district of Caazapá, Paraguay.
 It is the biggest district of the department and one of the country's biggest agricultural zones.

-It is divided by the Caazapá Range into two zones: the low zone in which most companies are, and the high zone where the biggest-producing company in the district, Tupã Renda, is located.
+The Caazapá Range divides the district into two zones: the low zone in which most companies are, and the high zone where the most productive company in the district, Tupã Renda, is located.

 Etymology

 Abaí was a hostile, swampy zone.
 The first sawmill workers who were in charge of cutting the trees down with axes and machetes would often face several dangers such as wild animals, typical of virgin forests.

-Sometimes they would also find people from either Aché or Mbya Guarani tribes, but because of low visibility the settlers thought these creatures flew from tree to tree and considered them some kind of mythical beings who they called ava'i ("small person" in Guaraní).
+Sometimes they would also find people from either Aché or Mbya Guarani tribes, but because of low visibility the settlers thought these creatures flew from tree to tree and considered them some kind of mythical beings whom they called ava'i ("small person" in Guaraní).

 History

 First years

 It was created as a small settlement at the beginning of the 20th century and was located in the city of San Juan Nepomuceno, from which it broke apart when it was promoted to municipality on October 4, 1960.

 Its first settlers were workers hired by José Fassardi, a wealthy Italian visionary.
 In 1914 he began installing a big mechanized sawmill with an Italian immigrant surnamed Portaluppi and a Paraguayan national surnamed Espinoza.
 It was part of a steam-powered wood and furniture workshop established by them in 1887, located near the Ybytyruzú.
 This sawmill also generated electrical power.

-Fassardi's company acquired 372,000 hectares of forest, which included the totality of Abaí.
+Fassardi's company acquired 372,000 ha of forest, which included the totality of Abaí.

 In 1918, the FCCP started passing by Abaí.
 In the beginning, its main purpose was transporting wood and workers to the bigger sawmill.
 After that, it started being used as a means of transport for travellers, with a train terminal being built as part of a project that would delineate the path until Foz do Iguaçu.
 This project was never finished, leaving Abaí as the last stop (hence its nickname).